This blog was originally published on 3/21/2023 and updated in August 2025.

 - Show the layout for a popular apartment—but show how different that layout looks based on the way 3 or 4 residents have their apartment decorated or set up.

-Again, people won’t be able to find this content anywhere else.
-But it also shows REAL LIFE in your community.
+Again, people won’t be able to find this content anywhere else because it shows REAL LIFE in your community.
 That’s the stuff people want to see because THAT’S the stuff that allows them to relate (or not) with the vibe.

 Dig deeper into food-related content.